 El Refugio showcases a curated collection of Afro-Caribbean masterpieces, highlighting the vision and craft of the region’s most influential artists.

 Angels by Manuel Mendive.
 An essential piece by Afro-Cuban artist Manuel Mendive, executed during his travels to Europe in 1982, illustrates his visions of the passage between life and death.
 Mendive was born in Havana, Cuba, in 1944.
 His family practiced La Regla de Ocha, or Santería.
-A mulatto, he cherishes his Yoruba roots from the West Coast of Africa.[1]
+He cherishes his Yoruba roots from the West Coast of Africa.[1]
 In 1963, he graduated from the San Alejandro Academy of Plastic Arts, Havana.
 Size (h w d): 14 x 18 in.
 Medium: pen and ink on paper.
 Creation Date: 1982

 Nkuyo by Jose Bedia.
 The title of Jose Bedia’s work on paper, Nkuyo, is a reference to a deity in the Santería religion that is a “spirit figure of the night” who is the deity of forest and roads, and acts as a guide and balance in the universe.
 This work depicts the figure moving to a new place, and the chain that he holds in his left hand signifies his connection to what he has left behind.
 For Bedia, this image relates to leaving his homeland of Cuba, as he currently lives and works in Miami, Florida.
 Size (h w d): 18 x 24 in.
 Medium: ink and acrylic on paper.
 Creation Date: 1994

-Poner El Universo En Orden Otra Vez (Putting the Universe Back in Order) by Jose Bedia.
+Poner El Universo En Orden Otra Vez (Putting The Universe Back in Order) by Jose Bedia.
 Jose Bedia, master of the contemporary Cuban art movement, incorporates images of religious archetypes drawn from indigenous art collected from around the world.
 This image includes Yoruban-based figures that have evolved in Cuba's Santeria religion.
 This work was featured on the cover of the catalogue of the exhibition of Bedia's work at Snitzer gallery in 2022, one of the first pieces as Bedia's practice turned to works of larger scale and ambition.
 Size (h w d): 62 x 110 in.
 Medium: Acrylic on Handmade Weaving.
 Creation Date: 2020

 Protesta by Rufino Tamayo.
 A mixographic engraving on handmade paper, signed by the artist.
 One of Tamayo's most iconic images.
 This is acknowledged as a masterpiece of the mixographic technique developed by Tamayo, clearly showing the architecture of disconnected fiery planes to emphasize the terror of the subject.
 This image is featured as the cover of the catalog and postcards of the Tamayo Museum in Mexico City and became a key figure in a ballet dedicated to Tamayo by Guillermina Bravo entitled Constellations and Dancers.
 Size (h w d): 30.5 x 22.75 in.
 Medium: mixographic print.
 Creation Date: 1983